OvaloPicatecla/Udacity_Data_Scientist_P3/README.md

 The objective is to integrate transaction, demographic, and offer information to discern which demographic segments exhibit optimal responses to specific offer types.
 It's important to note that this dataset represents a simplified rendition of the actual Starbucks app, as the underlying simulator features only one product, while Starbucks, in reality, offers a wide array of products.

+The goal of the project is, after understanding the data properly, to obtain a model that can predict whether an offer is completed or not, based on some of the demographics and offer properties.
 # Modules Used:

 For the Data analysis and development of this project, these were the main libraries used: